stevenharman/puma-plugin-telemetry_too/README.md

 ## Code of Conduct

-Everyone interacting in the puma-plugin-telemetry project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/babbel/puma-plugin-telemetry/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the puma-plugin-telemetry_too project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/stevenharman/puma-plugin-telemetry_too/blob/master/CODE_OF_CONDUCT.md).